-MICROSOFT might never have come to rule PC software had IBM, accused of monopolizing mainframes, not decided in 1969 to market computers and their programs separately, a move that created the software industry.
-GOOGLE might not have taken off in the way it did had MICROSOFT not agreed, at the end of its antitrust trials in America and Europe in the 2000s, not to discriminate against rival browsers and to license technical information which allows other operating systems to work easily with WINDOWS.
+WINDOWS, MICROSOFT's then dominant operating system.
+MICROSOFT might never have come to rule PC software if IBM, accused of monopolizing mainframes, had not decided in 1969 to market computers and their programs separately, a move that created the software industry.
+GOOGLE might not have taken off in the way it did had MICROSOFT not agreed, at the

-MICROSOFT's first operating system [MS-DOS] that MICROSOFT acquired from another firm, SEATTLE COMPUTER PRODUCTS, was actually a clone of CP/M, another operating system.
-MICROSOFT WINDOWS was a rip-off of the APPLE MACINTOSH operating system; MICROSOFT WORD and EXCEL were copies of WORDPERFECT and LOTUS 1-2-3 respectively.
+MICROSOFT's first operating system [MS-DOS] that MICROSOFT acquired MICROSOFT's copy of NAVIGATOR, and soon NAVIGATOR was nowhere EXPLORER was everywhere.
+In few short years NETSCAPE was bankrupt.
+With minimal antitrust enforcement, MICROSOFT would have been in a perfect position to control the future of internet, had Department of from another firm, SEATTLE COMPUTER PRODUCTS, was actually a clone of CP/M, another operating system.
+MCROSOFT WINDOWS was a rip-off of the APPLE MACINTOSH operating system; MICROSOFT WORD and EXCEL were copies of WORDPERFECT and LOTUS 1-2-3 respectively.
 By late 1990s, MICROSOFT unleashed its predatory strategy against NETSCAPE.
-EXPLORER was MICROSOFT's copy of NAVIGATOR, and soon NAVIGATOR was nowhere EXPLORER was everywhere.
-In few short years NETSCAPE was bankrupt.
-As Brian McCullough detailed in HOW INTERNET HAPPENED: FROM NETSCAPE TO THE IPHONE[McCullough 2018]1.
-With minimal antitrust enforcement, MICROSOFT would have been in a perfect position to control the future of internet, had Department of Justice not decided to prosecute the last big antitrust case of the 20th century.
+EXPLORER was Justice not decided to prosecute the last big antitrust case of the 20th century.